[Explained] Electric Locomotive Traction System Block Diagram

 First, let's take a look at the block diagram of the Electric locomotive traction system, then we will discuss each block and the whole system.

-How Electric Locomotive Traction System Works?
+How Does Electric Locomotive Traction System Work?

 The above block diagram represents a Composite or Kando system means the locomotive takes a single-phase power supply from the overhead line and it converts into the three-phase supply and is used to operate the three-phase motor.
 Let's discuss each block, you will understand better.